adamcobabe/mrv/doc/source/develop.rst

 =======================
 *NOTE*: This article is still under development

-This article describes the required setup and configuration of your system to develop MayaRV.
+This article describes the required setup and configuration of your system to develop Mrv.

 Prerequesites
 =============